European Wax Center Privacy Settlement (Closed)

 Plaintiffs frame this as a wiretapping problem under the federal Electronic Communications Privacy Act, the Florida Security of Communications Act, and the California Invasion of Privacy Act, plus a common-law invasion-of-privacy claim.
 The legal theory is that interactions on a beauty and personal-care booking site are sensitive enough that bolting third-party trackers on top of them, without clear consent, is the digital equivalent of letting an outside party tap the line.
 The settlement does not establish liability — the company denies the allegations — but it offers class members a streamlined cash benefit instead of years of contested litigation.

-The following groups are excluded from the class:
+The following groups were excluded from the class:

 • Any judge or magistrate presiding over the action and members of their families.